dreadlearner/tex/readme.md

 - 10pt font

+- need to fix counter for minimal things

 ## structure

 for notes it seems prudent to use the "article" class, while for assignments i will use the "assignments" class.